codize-app/odoo-argentina/l10n_ar_partner/README.md

 ## Maintainer

-This module is maintained by the Exemax-Codize.
+This module is maintained by the Exemax-Codize team.